-Tiffany Trump Marks First Day Of Law School With Super Basic Instagram Post
+Tiffany Trump Instagrams Georgetown Law First Day Of School In Basic Post

 Anyway, before you get your hopes up about how similar our lives are to Tiffany Trump's, let's be clear about the fact that her basic Instagram about Georgetown Law is just about where the similarities end.

-First, consider the fact that Trump's even attending Georgetown Law, which is ranked 15th nationally by US News.
-Now consider the fact that her idea of a summer vacation was chillin' around Europe while multiple family endured a scandal-sparked spotlight.
+First, consider the fact that Trump's even attending Georgetown Law, which is ranked 15th nationally by U.S. News & World Report.
+Now consider the fact that her idea of a summer vacation was chillin' around Europe while multiple family members endured a scandal-sparked spotlight.

-Then consider the fact that this summer vacation was taken with Trump's seemingly wealthy boyfriend.
+Then consider that this summer vacation was taken with Trump's seemingly wealthy boyfriend.
 So yeah, there are just a few differences between her and everyone else.

 As for how she marks her first days, though, that's a different story.
 Like the rest of us, Tiffany Trump is clearly not above the super basic, commemorative IG picture.
 Good luck today!